thecomeonman/IntentVsOutcome/README.md

 ![](README_files/figure-markdown_strict/IntentIllustrationComparisonOptimal-1.png)

-The target is still on the right wing, but near the centre line as per the intent location whereas the outcome based optimal location is around a quarter of the legnth of the pitch farther ahead and much closer to the edge of the pitch.
+The target is still on the right wing, but near the centre line as per the intent model whereas the outcome based optimal location is around a quarter of the length of the pitch farther ahead and much closer to the edge of the pitch.

 ### Combining Pitch Control, Possession Value, and Intent